 Many thoughts flooded my mind.
 I could not place them in any logical or illogical order.
 I cannot recall all of them.
 There were understandably too many.
 Too many.
 Too many to completely comprehend.
-Here’s a sampling: run, rum, scotch, wine, beer, hide, drink, get on-board or suffer the consequences, no more talk of the agonizing choices of him or her, hunker down now, that-is-that, scream, cry, “take it easy, take me higher, liar liar, house on fire, CBS, Warner Brothers, RCA and all the others,” hari kari, hare Krishna, When the Levee Breaks, Paint it Black, “the lunatic is on the grass”—“GIVE ME LIBERTY OR GIVE ME DEATH!”—what shall the majority of voters who did not vote for the ORANGE MONSTER do now that for the second time in my lifetime, the fifth time in American history, the majority of votes cast did not elect the highest office in the land, arguably the highest office on the planet!
+Here’s a sampling: run, rum, scotch, wine, beer, hide, drink, get on board or suffer the consequences, no more talk of the agonizing choices of him or her, hunker down now, that is that, scream, cry, “take it easy, take me higher, liar liar, house on fire, CBS, Warner Bros., RCA, and all the others,” hari-kari, Hare Krishna, “When the Levee Breaks,” “Paint It Black,” “the lunatic is on the grass”—“GIVE ME LIBERTY OR GIVE ME DEATH!”—what shall the majority of voters who did not vote for the ORANGE MONSTER do now that for the second time in my lifetime, the fifth time in American history, the majority of votes cast did not elect the highest office in the land, arguably the highest office on the planet!

-It was as if I was trapped inside an endless loop of Reunion’s Life Is a Rock (But the Radio Rolled Me)2 which was a hit in the months following our only national exorcism of the White House which occurred on a hot August night in 1974.
-That’s when the demonic presence of Nixon was banished to California’s coast; far away from power.
+It was as if I was trapped inside an endless loop of Reunion’s “Life Is a Rock” (But the Radio Rolled Me),” a hit in the months following our only national exorcism of the White House, which occurred on a hot August night in 1974.
+That was when the demonic presence of Nixon was banished to California’s coast, far away from power.
 But no such luck.
-I was—and am—painfully and fully awake: and to compound matters, awake without a drink in my hand.
+I was—and remain—painfully wide awake.
+And to compound matters, I am awake without a drink in my hand.
 Inexplicably by choice!
-“The horror, the horror….”
+“The horror, the horror.”

 Well, no more of that.
 The muse has been unleashed!
-Don’t blame me—blame the guards of Hades who opened the gates of Hell and unleashed the orange menace upon the globe.
+Don’t blame me—blame the guards of Hades who opened the gates of Hell and unleashed the Orange Menace upon the globe.
 What’s that?
-You don’t believe me that He, The Son of Perdition, has been unleashed?
+You don’t believe me that he, the Son of Perdition, has been unleashed?
 Read Revelation 13:3–5.

 “The hour of your redemption is here.
 Your patriots have demonstrated an unswerving and resolute devotion to the principles of freedom that challenges the best that is written on the pages of human history.
 I now call upon your supreme effort that the enemy may know from the temper of an aroused and outraged people within that he has a force there to contend with no less violent than is the force committed from without.
 Rally to me . . . the lines of battle roll forward to bring you within the zone of operations, rise and strike.
 Strike at every favorable opportunity.
 For your homes and hearths, strike!
 For future generations of your sons and daughters, strike!
 In the name of your sacred dead, strike!
 Let no heart be faint.
-Let every arm be steeled. . . .”3
+Let every arm be steeled.”

-I will steadfastly reject the racist, xenophobic, Islamophobic, homophobic and misogynistic platform of President-elect Trump and his trumpeters.
+I will steadfastly reject the racist, xenophobic, Islamophobic, homophobic, and misogynistic platform of President-elect Trump and his trumpeters.
 To that end, and to “those” friends, and to the majority of voters—I shall finally write to do my part; hence, HuntingForThompson.com has been unleashed.